LAK-lady/LakeLegacyNP/README.md

 # LakeLegacyNP
-This project is focused on quantifying legacy internal P loading versus external P loading to a lake basin and determine the relative contribution of each on CyanoHAB severity.
+This project is focused on quantifying the impact of legacy internal P loading versus external P loading on changes in cyanobacteria bloom severity in a lake over time.
+This project was funded by

 # Authorship:
 This GitHub was generated and maintained by Dr. Lauren Knose, ORISE Fellow with the